EMSMoreno/EMSMoreno.github.io/README.md

 - I was responsible for designing, developing, and implementing frontend solutions using the OutSystems platform;
 - Created engaging and functional user interfaces (UI) that meet client requirements and adhere to best design practices.

-### Projects

-Related to Redshift II - Solutions
-- APM Project - Activities and Project Management, which allows you to manage and survey projects, internal and external activities and actions of the Redshift team.
-Project done using Outsystems Traditional Web and Reactive Mobile.

-Related to Yes Marketing
-- Create highly parameterable templates for internal software in a Gamification and Loyalty Services context;
-- Creation of a data/task management app (employee management, sales, cashback, suppliers, etc.);
-- Creation of a Geo-Localization API.

-Related to Hi Interactive
-- Create the City of Oakland website and OAK APPS, using Style Guides.
-Project done using Outsystems Reactive Web.
-- Development of internal projects/components within Fidelidade Seguros.

 ### Certifications

 - Qualifications Passport;